-This indicates the percentage of patients who were prescribed antipsychotic medications.
-Antipsychotic medications are given to residents for many medical conditions, such as Alzheimer's or other dementias.
-Sadly, in limited situations, excessive reliance on these medications may indicate a nursing home is using these medications to subdue residents.
+This indicates the percent of patients prescribed antipsychotic drugs.
+Antipsychotic medications are prescribed to patients for many conditions, including cognitive disorders.
+Sadly, in limited cases, high levels of antipsychotic drug use may suggest that a facility is using these medications to subdue residents.

 Appropriately Uses Anti-Anxiety Medication